PRODUCT DISCLOSURE STATEMENT

 The Directors of Austair are elected by Members of the Fund in accordance with the Rules.
 In this way, all Members have the right to influence the direction of the Fund by voting for the individuals who control Austair, the Trustee of the Fund.

 Directors are elected on a three-year rotation basis and take office at the conclusion of the Annual General Meeting (AGM) of the Fund, which must be held at least once every 15 months.
 The Rules specify the process of election.

 The current Directors and Officers of Austair are displayed on the MBF website (www.aapmbf.com.au).

 YOUR RELATIONSHIP WITH THE MBF

-The Member’s relationship with the MBF is governed by the Rules.
-The Rules set out Members’ and Austair’s rights and obligations in relation to the product.
+The Member’s relationship with the Fund is governed by the Rules.
+The Rules set out Members’ and Austair’s rights and obligations in relation to the Product.

 Some of the provisions of the Rules are discussed elsewhere in this PDS.
 Other provisions of the Rules relate to:

 - eligibility to become a Member;